Residential Life FAQPage address: https://www.mnsu.edu/reslife/parents/parent_faq/parentfaq510.html

 My student hasn't received some mail I sent them.
 What should they do?

-For parcels, the student should contact the shipper using appropriate tracking or insurance numbers.
+For packages, the student should contact the shipping company using appropriate tracking or insurance numbers.
 Address all mail using the student's name as listed in the University directory.
 This is particularly important when mailing items purchased from another vendor, such as an online merchant.
 Do not use parents' or others' names in the "Ship To" field on such parcels.
 Please refer to the address information above for specifics on how to address packages to student residents.

 Where can I park when I come to visit?

-Free one-day Yellow “Guest” parking permits are available from the front desk of each residence community.
-These permits are good for 24 hours from the time received, and are only for guests of Minnesota State Mankato residents and not for University students themselves.
+Free one-day Yellow “Guest” parking permits are available from the Front Desk of each residence community.
+These permits are good for 24 hours from the time received, and are only for guests of Minnesota State Mankato residents and not for University students/faculty/staff.

 From 6:00 p.m.
-Sunday to noon Thursday, Yellow permit holders may park only in designated Guest stalls in the specified lots adjacent to the residence halls.
-From noon Thursday to 6:00 p.m.
+Sunday to noon on Friday, Yellow guest permit holders may park only in designated Guest stalls in the specified lots adjacent to the residence halls.
+From noon Friday to 6:00 p.m.
 Sunday, Yellow permit holders may park in designated Guest stalls or in any stall in the specified lots adjacent to residence halls.

-Questions about guest parking should be directed to residence hall front desks or to University Security, 507-389-2111.
+Questions about guest parking should be directed to residence community Front Desks or to University Security, 507-389-2111.

 A variety of parking-related maps and driving directions to the campus can be found here.